 While both ADHD therapy and ADHD coaching can be helpful, they serve different purposes and use different approaches.
 Coaching typically focuses on practical skills like organization, time management, and goal-setting.
 Coaches help you develop systems and strategies to manage daily tasks more effectively.

 ADHD therapy goes deeper by addressing the emotional and psychological aspects of living with ADHD.
-In therapy, we explore how ADHD has affected your self-esteem, relationships, and overall mental health.
-We address issues like shame, perfectionism, anxiety, and depression that often accompany ADHD, especially in women who may have been undiagnosed for years.
+In therapy, we explore how it has affected your self-esteem, relationships, and overall mental health.
+We address issues like shame, perfectionism, anxiety, and depression that often accompany ADHD, especially in women who have been misdiagnosed or gone for years without knowing.

-Our ADHD therapy incorporates practical coaching strategies while also providing the emotional healing and support that coaching alone cannot offer.
+Our holistic approach incorporates practical coaching strategies while also providing the emotional healing and support that coaching alone cannot offer.
 We help you understand how ADHD affects your brain, process any trauma from years of feeling “different,” and develop both coping strategies and self-compassion.
-This comprehensive approach addresses both the practical and emotional challenges of ADHD.